Healthy Homes Assessment Aro Valley

 Draught Stopping Aro Valley

-Draughts may lead to dropping temperatures within houses.
-A humid home is more expensive to heat, which means wasting energy and resulting in higher bills.
+Draughts are a major cause of dropping temperatures within homes.
+A cold house is more expensive to heat, resulting in wasted energy and resulting in higher bills.

 What are unreasonable gaps and holes?

-You don’t need to block holes or gaps that are part of the construction.
-For example, tiny gaps around windows and doors could be required to allow movement of the structure when the house warms and cools in order to let them be shut and opened, rather instead of being stuck.
-We will test all windows and doors in the Healthy Homes assessment of your rental property.
+You don’t need to block off holes or gaps which are part of the construction.
+For instance, small gaps around windows and doors may be required to allow for the movement of the building as the house heats and cools, to allow them to be opened and closed rather instead of being stuck.
+We will check every window and door during an Healthy Homes assessment of your rental property.

 draught stopping building inspections